Liam Byrne (Irish criminal): Car dealership

 Like his brother-in-law he runs a luxury car dealership in the UK.

 Encrochat

-Police action against the EncroChat resulted in messages relating to the Byrne organised crime gang being intercepted.
+Police action against the EncroChat communications network resulted in messages relating to the Byrne organised crime gang being intercepted.
 Although Liam Byrne himself is not suspected of using Encrochat, the National Crime Agency has intercepted messages they believe were associated with his business operations in Birmingham and Liverpool.

 August 2020 attack on Clondalkin house

-In the early hours of 12 August 2020 the house on Grange View Road, Clondalkin that CAB had seized from Liam Byrne was attacked by a car deliberately reversed into the downstairs living room and then petrol bombed.
+In the early hours of 12 August 2020 the house on Grange View Road, Clondalkin that CAB had seized from Liam Byrne was attacked by a car that deliberately reversed into the downstairs living room and then petrol bombed.
 Four fire engines and an ambulance from Tallaght fire station were called after reports of a jeep crashing into the house.
 Nobody was injured and the fire was prevented from spreading to adjacent properties.
 The house had been valued at €320,000 before this arson attack and was about to go on the market.

+Arrest in Spain

+On 4 June 2023, Byrne was arrested in the Alcúdia area of Majorca.
+He had travelled to Majorca from Dubai to meet family.
+He was arrested on the basis of a UK extradition warrant.

+The Spanish police said that Byrne's criminal group had bought firearms to sell to other criminal organisations.
+The investigation was led by the National Crime Agency and supported by the Garda Síochána and the Spanish National Police.
+After the investigation finished, Byrne fled to Dubai.

+In December 2023 he was extradited to the UK.
+The arrest warrants were obtained as a result of EncroChat messages.

+In October 2024 he was sentenced to five years in prison in connection with a plot to stockpile guns and ammunition so his brother-in-law Thomas Kavanagh could get a lighter sentence.
+Thomas Kavanagh was sentenced to six years to be served concurrently with a 21-year sentence.